Bank customers were reeling Monday from the takeover of two banks with major presences in Nevada, and some questions remained unanswered.

 Regulators seized Alabama-based Colonial BancGroup, which had 21 branches and $850 million in deposits in Nevada.
 Southeastern giant BB&T took over the former Colonial branches.

-In addition, the Nevada Financial Institutions Division closed Community Bank of Nevada, which has $1.4 billion in deposits, and started liquidating the insolvent institution.
+In addition, the Nevada Financial Institutions Division closed $1.4 billion-deposit Community Bank of Nevada and started liquidating the insolvent institution.